utiso/dorkbot/README.md

 dorkbot
 =======

-Scan Google search results for vulnerabilities.
+Scan Google (or other) search results for vulnerabilities.

-dorkbot is a modular command-line tool for performing vulnerability scans against a set of webpages returned by Google search queries in a given Google Custom Search Engine.
+dorkbot is a modular command-line tool for performing vulnerability scans against sets of webpages returned by Google search queries or other supported sources.
 It is broken up into two sets of modules:

-* *Indexers* - modules that issue a search query and return the results as targets
+* *Indexers* - modules that return a list of targets
 * *Scanners* - modules that perform a vulnerability scan against each target

-Targets are stored in a local database file upon being indexed.
-Once scanned, any vulnerabilities found by the chosen scanner are written to a standard JSON report file.
-Indexing and scanning processes can be run separately or combined in a single command.
+Targets are stored in a local database file until they are scanned, at which point a standard JSON report is produced containing any vulnerabilities found.
+Indexing and scanning processes can be run separately or combined in a single command (up to one of each).

 Usage
 =====